korx/Korx.Cycler/README.md

 # Korx.Cycler

-Korx.Cycler is a slideshow/carousel MooTools plugin.
-It uses CSS 3 transitions with a fallback to Fx.Morph for older browsers.
+Korx.Cycler is a versatile MooTools plugin which can be used to easily create a user interface control which cycles through elements, for example a slider, carousel or slideshow.
+It uses CSS 3 transitions with a fallback to Fx.Morph for older browsers, and there's plenty of options to configure it how you want and events to hook in to.

 ![Screenshot](https://github.com/korx/Korx.Cycler/raw/master/Graphics/screenshot.jpg)

 ## How to use

-Please have a look into the Demo directory for a couple of demos of how Korx.Cycler works.
+Please have a look in the Demo directory for a couple of examples of how you can use Korx.Cycler.
+These can also be seen on [GitHub Pages](http://korx.github.com/Korx.Cycler/Demo/)

-To use simply create a new object of the Korx.Cycler class spcifying your container element and the item elements after the DOM has loaded.
+In it's simplest form, create a new object of the Korx.Cycler class specifying your container element and the item elements to be cycled through after the DOM has loaded.

     <!doctype html>
     <html>